-The Group did not receive any whistle blowing report during FY2023 and until the date of this Annual Report.
+The Group did not receive any whistleblowing report during FY2024 and up to the date of this Annual Report.

-The AC met three times in FY2023.
+The AC met five times in FY2024.
 Details regarding the members' attendance at these meetings are shown in page 16 of this report.
 The Directors and the Company Secretary were invited to these meetings.
-In addition to those described in other sections of this report, the principal activities of the AC during FY2023 are summarized below:
+In addition to those described in other sections of this report, the principal activities of the AC during FY2024 are summarized below: